Heating and Cooling Units for Apartments and Condos

 Fans are a great option to cool your living space in the following ways:

-- Different sizes to match your apartment: Ceiling fans come in a variety of sizes, so you won’t have any trouble finding the right size to suit your living space.
+- Different sizes to match your apartment: Ceiling fans come in various sizes, so you won’t have any trouble finding the right size to suit your living space.

-- Ductless air: Fans obviously require no ducts to cool down the occupants of a room.
+- Ductless air: Fans require no ducts to cool down the occupants of a room.

-- They cool a room better than many people think: While ceiling fans don’t cool as effectively as AC units, they are a good way to keep rooms at consistently cool temperatures since they keep air circulating.
+- They cool a room better than many people think: While ceiling fans don’t cool as effectively as AC units, they are an excellent way to keep rooms at consistently cool temperatures since they keep air circulating.

 Cons